 If you’re staying in a casa particular, not all of them provide hot water.
 If hot water is vital for you, be sure to thoroughly read the description before booking.

-9. Vintage Car Rides – More Than You Expected
+9. Vintage Car Rides – Costs More Than You Expected

 Taking a drive in a vintage car is a bucket list experience for many visitors, but they aren’t cheap.
 Rides in antique cars typically cost about $100 for the day.
 But again, this is always negotiable.